System Design Space

 Open post

-Lovable - an example of how an open-source project turns into a platform AI product.
-It is one of the clearest vibe-coding cases: the user steers development through a conversation with an agent while the platform assembles a working application.
+Lovable shows how an open-source project grows into a platform AI product, and why that path is not just one lucky generation.
+It is one of the clearest vibe-coding cases: the user steers development through a conversation with an agent, while the platform takes on assembling a working application — with all the quality and control questions that follow.

 • Anton Osika — co-founder, engineering background in ML and physics (including CERN experience).